Modern yoga: Cultural exchange and syncretism

 Anya Foxen uses this c.
-1928 photograph of the actress and dancer Marguerite Agniel in "Buddha position" by John de Mirjian to illustrate her view that modern yoga involves both cultural exchange and syncretism.
+1928 photograph of the actress and dancer Marguerite Agniel in "Buddha position" by John de Mirjian to illustrate her view that modern yoga involves both cultural exchange (Note: See for example Yoga and harmonial gymnastics.) and syncretism.

 Suzanne Newcombe, a scholar of modern yoga, especially in Britain, writes that modern yoga's development included "a long history of transnational intercultural exchange", including between India and countries in the western world, whether or not it is an "outgrowth of Neo-Hinduism".
 It is seemingly torn between being a secular physical fitness activity sometimes called "hatha yoga" (not the similarly named medieval practice of Haṭha yoga), and a spiritual practice with historical roots in India.
 She noted that the historical, sociological, and anthropological aspects of modern yoga were starting to be researched.

 The scholar of religion Anya Foxen writes that "modern postural yoga", especially in America, was created through a complicated process involving both cultural exchange and syncretism of disparate approaches.
 Among the many ingredients are the subtle body and various strands of Greek philosophy, Western esotericism, and wellness programs for women based on such things as the teaching system of François Delsarte and the harmonial gymnastics of Genevieve Stebbins.